 \subsection{Evaluation Metrics}

-Reconstruction of the pulmonary segments is considered challenging because it emphasizes anatomy-level correctness apart from voxel-level accuracies~\citep{Kuang2022WhatMF}.
-For a more comprehensive evaluation, we designed several clinically relevant anatomical-level metrics to measure the inclusion relationship between the pulmonary segments and their intra-structures.
-Compounded with the popular voxel-level metrics, we form a two-level metric system. \paragraph{{Voxel-Level Metrics}} These metrics focus on the voxel-wise accuracy of the reconstruction.
+Reconstruction of the pulmonary segments is considered challenging because it emphasizes anatomical correctness apart from voxel-level accuracies~\citep{Kuang2022WhatMF}.
+For a more comprehensive evaluation, we designed several clinically relevant anatomical-level metrics to quantify the inclusion relationships between the pulmonary segments and their intra-structures.
+Compounded with the commonly used voxel-level metrics, we form a two-level metric system.

+\paragraph{{Voxel-Level Metrics}} These metrics focus on voxel-wise reconstruction accuracy.
 We include Dice score and the normalized surface Dice (NSD).
-Dice score~\citep{Bernard2018DeepLT,Bilic2019TheLT,Heller2019TheSO,Menze2015TheMB} is a widely-used evaluation metric in medical image segmentation tasks and its formulation is as follows:
+Dice score~\citep{Bernard2018DeepLT,Bilic2019TheLT,Heller2019TheSO,Menze2015TheMB} is a widely-used evaluation metric in medical image segmentation tasks, and its formulation is as follows:

 where $\lVert \cdot \rVert$ is the number of elements in the set, and $\mathbf{Y}$ and $\hat{\mathbf{Y}}$ are the ground-truth and prediction.
 It characterizes the similarity between ground truth and prediction at the voxel level.